A fun, friendly, affectionate, fur-ball just about sums up the bundle of energy that is a Shichon.

 It’s also big on the good stuff and leaves out those with a question mark over them such as corn, wheat, or soy.

-This formulation contains lamb meal rich in natural chondroitin and glucosamine for healthy joints, along with a first rate protein content and essential B vitamins.
+This formulation contains lamb meal rich in natural chondroitin and glucosamine for healthy joints, along with first-rate protein content and essential B vitamins.

 If a dog has an allergy to say, beef, then any beef by-product included in eh food is likely to trigger an allergic itch.